So (as if you didn’t already know or hear): chemo sucks.

 Confirming my diagnosis: The first thing that starting chemo did to me is that it made me really have to admit and confirm that I was, indeed, fighting a life-threatening tumor.
 It took a while for that to sink in for me.
 I think I was initially in shock after the oncologist at MD Anderson said I needed to start their most intense 6 rounds of chemo as soon as possible.
 It just didn’t seem to register fully.
 But once I started, I couldn’t deny anymore that I was now fighting cancer and a deadly tumor at age 30.
 You always think it’s going to happen to someone else instead of you, so it’s hard to accept when it does happen to you.
 I don’t think I initially realized how emotionally taxing this was on me.

 Reminded me of my sister: On top of that, me starting chemo came on the heels of my older sister, Christina, dying from colon cancer a few months earlier.
 So I had to face the realization that the same disease that took my sister was coming for me too.
 This was also further complicated by the fact that she pursued naturopathic healing methods while I have chosen to do a more traditional chemo (I wrote about this difficulty in this previous post: Contemplating Chemotherapy: Round 2 – What If It Works?).
-So now chemo was both stunting my grief because of it already began taxing me emotionally and stealing my time/energy, but at the same time it reminded me of my grief and my sister.
+So now chemo was both stunting my grief because it had already began taxing me emotionally and stealing my time/energy, but at the same time it reminded me of my grief and my sister.
 When I first went into the infusion room at the oncologist I remember being reminded about visiting my sister when she was fighting her cancer and getting vitamin infusions in Houston – the two infusion rooms were very similar.

 Not knowing if it was working: Perhaps the hardest thing of all was that for two weeks I didn’t know if chemo was even working.
 Until I got my first CT scan after the first two rounds, I pretty much had to trust that this was going to save my life.
 For over a month there was a very real chance that my tumor would cut off the blood supply to my intestines, they would die – and I could die on the operating table or wherever.
 I don’t think this fully sank in at the time.
 I think sometimes shock is a healthy way that God gives our bodies and minds time to accept difficult realities that we don’t expect (like my little sister said in her awesome guest post you can read here: Guest Post: Facing the Reality of Death).